-Red circle Duplicate node, can be caused by models with duplicate meshes. (fix: remove duplicate meshes from original model) Cyan circle Nodes that are close together, but not coincident. fix: correct small errors in original model so poly nodes and mesh nodes exactly match) Magenta circle Solitary nodes that not connected to the rest of the model (fix: possible model errors, or un-needed extra points on a 3dpoly) Cyan line Duplicate line, will show half of expected link tension (fix: remove duplicate lines from original model) Red line Zero length line, will prevent a solution. (fix: remove zero length lines from original model) Cyan mesh element Small element in the mesh, may cause slow convergence (fix: make a more even mesh in the original model. may have to accept this with this triangular sails) Red mesh element Collapsed element in the mesh, probably will not solve. (fix: rebuild with the meshing option "Largest triangles" selected)
+Red circle meshes.
+Duplicate node, can be caused by models with duplicate model) (fix: remove duplicate meshes from original Cyan circle Nodes that are close together, but not coincident. (fix: correct small errors in original model so poly nodes and mesh nodes exactly match) Magenta circle model Solitary nodes that not connected to the rest of the 3dpoly that aren't (fix: possible model errors, or extra points on a needed) Cyan line Duplicate line, will show half of expected link tension (fix: remove duplicate lines from original model) Red line Zero length line, will prevent a solution. (fix: remove zero length lines from original model) Cyan mesh element Small element in the mesh, may cause slow convergence (fix: make a more even mesh in the original model. may have to accept this with this triangular sails) May have to accept this with this triangular Red mesh element solve.
+Collapsed element in the mesh, probably will not triangles" selected (fix: rebuild with the meshing option "Largest ,